MicrosoftDocs/fabric-docs/docs/real-time-analytics/realtime-analytics-tutorial.md

 ms.author: yaschust
 author: YaelSchuster
 ms.topic: Tutorial
-ms.date: 02/08/2023
+ms.date: 02/12/2023

 ---

 # Tutorial: Real-time Analytics

+> [!NOTE]
+> In this tutorial we use Event Hubs to demonstrate the capabilities of Real-time Analytics in [!INCLUDE [product-name](../includes/product-name.md)].
+Due to the limited number of subscriptions to Event Hubs, the method used will be changed to a pipeline in the next version of this tutorial.

-Real-time Analytics is a portfolio of capabilities that provides an end-to-end analytics solution across Trident experiences.
+Real-time Analytics is a portfolio of capabilities that provides an end-to-end analytics streaming solution across [!INCLUDE [product-name](../includes/product-name.md)] experiences.
 It supplies high velocity, low latency data analysis, and is optimized for time-series data, including automatic partitioning and indexing of any data format and structure, such as structured data, semi-structured (JSON), and free text.

 Real-time Analytics delivers high performance when it comes to your increasing volume of data.
 It accommodates datasets as small as a few gigabytes or as large as several petabytes, and allows you to explore data from different sources and a variety of data formats.